rafi03/threat-intelligence-monitor/CODE_EXPLANATION.md

-# Threat Intelligence Monitor: Code Explained for Beginners
+# Threat Intelligence Monitor: Code Explained

 This document provides a step-by-step explanation of the Threat Intelligence Monitor code, breaking everything down in beginner-friendly terms.
 Even if you're new to Python, this guide will help you understand how the project works.